 This applies to Indiana only, and dog bite laws in other states may vary.

-Continue reading to find out what you can expect from the law following a dog bite.
+Continue reading to find out what you can expect from the law following a dog bite or attack.

 Time Limit on Personal Injury Cases